-- 2.1 Boats in one-design classes of 25 feet or less in water line length are eligible to compete. - 2.2 Competitors who are members of recognized yacht clubs and sailing associations shall enter by going to http://race.coronadoyc.org, and signing up for the regatta.
-The undiscounted fee is \$40, with \$5 off for current US Sailing members.
-Registration is completed by checking in with the Race Committee on the water Saturday morning. - 2.3 A minimum of three boats is required to establish a class. - 2.4 Please check-in on starboard tack, sailing past the stern of the R/C boat.
+- 2.1 Boats in one-design classes of 35 feet or less in water line length are eligible to compete. - 2.2 Some classes may not sail Friday, just have a 2-day regatta. - 2.3 Competitors who are members of recognized yacht clubs and sailing associations shall enter by going to coronadoyc.org, "racing" button, and signing up for the regatta.
+Registration is completed by checking in with the Race Committee on the water Friday morning. - 2.4 A minimum of three boats is required to establish a class. - 2.5 Please check-in on starboard tack, sailing past the stern of the R/C boat.